no9tnoot/capstone/README.txt

 To run this prototype, the user must meet the following requirements:

- * Have the classicmodels2022 database running on a SQL server.
+ * Have the chosen database running on a SQL server.
  * Have installed the latest version of Python.
  * Know your mySQL password.
+ * Have mysql-connector-python installed.

 == Installation ==